Doxorubicin is used to treat certain types of bladder cancer.

 It is important that you do not get pregnant while being treated with Doxorubicin.
 Both men and women must use proven birth control methods while being treated with this medicine.
 You may wish to discuss birth control methods with your doctor or pharmacist.

 Inform your doctor if you have been recently vaccinated.
 Do not receive any vaccinations without first asking your doctor.

-Doxorubicin may cause any of the following side effects: incontinence, slow urination, painful or difficult urination, frequent urination especially at night, and blood in the urine.
+Doxorubicin may cause any of the following side effects: bladder discomfort, painful or difficulty in urination, frequent or urgency in urination, and blood in the urine.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

-Inform your doctor or pharmacist if you are taking other medicines to treat cancer e.g. cyclophosphamide, dacarbazine, fluorouracil, mitomycin C, trastuzumab.
+Inform your doctor or pharmacist if you are taking or using any of these medicines:

 This list does not include all medicines that may interact with Doxorubicin.

 Always notify your doctor and pharmacist if you are taking any other medicines, including herbal tonics such as traditional Chinese medicines, supplements and medicines that you buy without a prescription.